Can Anyone Use a Scissor Lift? – [Updated for 2023]

 A scissor lift is one of the most popular pieces of equipment used in the construction and retail industry.
 They help safely move workers vertically to accomplish various tasks that require someone to be high off the ground.

 Because they are so popular but come with their risks, they are subject to U.S Occupational Safety and Health Administration (OSHA) and American National Standards Institute ( ANSI) regulations.
 This means that not just anyone can use them.
 Those that do are required to go through specific scissor lift training courses.

 These OSHA requirements enforce workplace safety standards to prevent employees from being injured on the job.
 These standards include fall protection and training on how to operate the machines.
 They also investigate accidents and injuries sustained in accidents.

 Theoretically, almost anyone could get the training to use a scissor lift, but have they met the requirements of OSHA?
-Below, we’ll take a look at the different types, certification requirements, and what it takes to use each scissor lift safely.
+Below, we’ll look at the different types, certification requirements, and what it takes to use each scissor lift safely.
 So, can anyone use a scissor lift?
-Read on….